 (Disclosure: Some of the links below may be affiliate links)

-Many people do not invest because they think it is too much work or takes too much time.
+Many do not invest because it is too much work or time.
 Investing may indeed take a little work and time to get used to it at the beginning.
-However, once you are used to, investing in the right way takes very little time and effort each time.
+However, once you are used to investing in the right way takes very little time and effort each time.

 So, in this article, we see exactly how much time investing takes.
 I will start talking about investing yourself (DIY Investing), but I will also cover investing through a Robo-advisor to see the difference in time invested.

 If you are not investing because you think it takes too much time, you should know better by the end of this article.

 The learning phase

-Where investing by yourself (DIY investing) takes the most time, work and effort is during the learning phase.
+Where investing by yourself (DIY investing) takes the most time, work, and effort during the learning phase.
 As a DIY investor, you will have to make several important decisions, and each of these decisions requires some amount of research.

 First, a DIY investor would need to choose how to invest: